msank00/msank00.github.io/_posts/2019-07-28-blog_100_ML_Concepts_Part_1.md

 $$

 2. **Exponentially decaying average of `past gradients`** $m_t$, similar to momentum, ($1^{st}$ moment of gradient).

 $$
 m_t = \beta_1 m_{t-1} + (1 - \beta_1) g_t
 $$

-**Physical Intuition:** Momentum can be seen as a ball running down a slope, Adam behaves like a heavy ball with friction, which thus prefers `flat minima` in the error surface.
+**Physical Intuition:** Momentum can be seen as a `ball running down a slope`, Adam behaves like a heavy ball with friction, which thus prefers `flat minima` in the error surface.

 $m_t$ and $v_t$ are estimates of the **first moment** (the mean) and **the second moment** (the un-centered variance) of the gradients respectively, hence the name of the method.